cgwalters/min-cloud-agent/README.md

 min-metadata-service
 ====================

-This is a minimal implementation of the AWS metadata API in C; at present, it only implements the `/2009-04-04/meta-data/public-keys/0/openssh-key` request.
+This is a minimal client implementation of the AWS metadata API in C;
+at present, it only implements the `/2009-04-04/meta-data/public-keys/0/openssh-key` request.

 Dependencies